centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 **Question 4**.
 What is the main differences between the maximum likelihood methods and the distance-method neighbor joining, e.g., available in CLUSTALW or SeaView?

 **Question 5**.
 Why is PhyML, despite being a maximum likelihood method, relatively quick?
-What improvement is using the software RAxML or IQ-TREE bring to the analysis?
+Why is the the software RAxML or IQ-TREE more appropriate to use?

 **Question 6**.
 Why does the substitution model used matter?
 What does the software jModelTest used in the Iyer paper do?